pingcap/docs/system-variables.md

 - Persists to cluster: Yes
 - Default value: `1`
 - This variable sets the concurrency of the `StreamAgg` operator when queries are executed.
-- Warning: **It is not recommended to set this variable.
-Modifying the variable value might cause data correctness issues**.
+- **It is not recommended to set this variable**.
+Modifying the variable value might cause data correctness issues.

 ### tidb_super_read_only <span class="version-mark">New in v5.3.1</span>